tModLoader/tModLoader/MigrationGuide_1.4.5.md

 	* Added the `Shoot()` override to spawn the projectile manually for the swing direction.
 See the *Whip Changes* section above for details.
     * It no longer has the charging ability that it did before (`ExampleWhipAdvanced` still has it).
     * The draw code has been changed to be more generic.
+	  * `Projectile.FillWhipControlPoints` has been updated to pass the player parameter.
       * It is almost an exact copy of the Leather Whip's drawing.
 	  * It assumes each segment in the sprite are equal size, like most sprite sheets are.
 	* See the *Whips and Tag Effects* section above for details on tag damage changes.